brettinternet/tabbed-legacy/README.md

 #### Bugs

-- [ ] new index flash when item previous session deleted or "more" button expanded
 - [ ] context menu bad position when bottom of menu
 - [ ] right click window focuses window
 - [ ] Firefox not rendering popup and sidebar